dotnet-presentations/dotnet-maui-workshop/Part 3 - Navigation/README.md

 In Part 3 we will add simple navigation to push a new page onto the stack to display details about the monkey.

-We will use the build in Shell navigation of .NET MAUI.
-This powerfull navigation system is based on URIs.
+We will use the built-in Shell navigation of .NET MAUI.
+This powerful navigation system is based on URIs.
 You can pass additional information while navigating query paramater such as a string, or a full object.

 For example, let's say we wanted to navigate to a details page and pass in an identifier.